BenG1994/ARDicee/README.md

 ## Introduction

-Pixel City is from a tutorial by Angelu Yu with the focus on working with ARKit, augmented reality, and 3D spaces and planes in general.
+ARDicee is from a tutorial by Angelu Yu with the focus on working with ARKit, augmented reality, and 3D spaces and planes in general.

 ## Skills used